awawa-dev/HyperSerialESP32/README.md

 # Multi-Segment Wiring

-To create a two-segment LED Hardware device, you'll need to split your LED strip into parts (generally equal length).
-> Example: If you have 288 LEDs in your strip, you'd split it into two 144 LED strips.
-This split can be anywhere along your strip.
-Some suggested locations are at the bottom middle, or in a corner.
-To keep the wiring closer together, it is recommended to have your strips mirror out from each other in opposite directions (there's a flag to set in the `platformio.ini` for this).
+Proposed example of building a multisegment:
+- Divide a long or dense strip of LEDs into 2 smaller equal parts.
+So `SECOND_SEGMENT_START_INDEX` in the HyperSerialESP32 firmware is the total number of LEDs divided by 2.
+- Build your first segment traditional way e.g. clockwise, so it starts somewhere in middle of the bottom of frame/TV and ends in the middle of the top of frame/TV
+- Start the second segment in the opposite direction to the first one e.g. counterclockwise (`SECOND_SEGMENT_REVERSED` option in the HyperSerialESP32 firmware configuration must be enabled).
+So it starts somewhere in the middle of the bottom of the frame/TV and ends in the middle of the top of the TV/frame.
+Both segments should be connected at the top but only 5v and ground ( NOT the data line).
+- The data line starts for both segments somewhere in the middle of the bottom of the TV/frame (where each of the LED strips starts)
+- Configuration in HyperHDR does not change!
+It's should be configured as one, single continues segment.
+All is done in HyperSerialESP32 firmware transparently and does not affect LED strip configuration in HyperHDR.

-Once you know how many lights will be in your strips, you need to create a new custom build of the firmware for yourself.
-First, change a few items in the `platformio.ini` (review the comments at the top of the file):
+You also must confiure data pin (and clock pin for SPI LEDs) in the `platformio.ini`.
+Review the comments at the top of the file:
-* `SECOND_SEGMENT_START_INDEX` - the start of your second strip (usually half of your total LED count)
+* `SECOND_SEGMENT_DATA_PIN` - These is data pin for your second strip
-* `SECOND_SEGMENT_CLOCK_PIN` and `SECOND_SEGMENT_DATA_PIN` - These are the clock & data pins for your second strip
+* `SECOND_SEGMENT_CLOCK_PIN` - These is clock pin for your second strip (SPI LEDs only, not for sk6812/ws2812b etc)
-* `SECOND_SEGMENT_REVERSED` - if you've mirrored your layout, you'll want to set this

-You can add these to either your board's config, or to the overall build in the `[env]` section.
+You add these to your board's config.
 Be sure to put `-D` in front of each setting.

-Example:
+Examples of build_flags for 288 LEDs divided into 2 equal segments in the `platformio.ini`:
 ```
-[env]
-framework = arduino
-extra_scripts = pre:extra_script.py
+[env:SK6812_RGBW_COLD]
+build_flags = -DNEOPIXEL_RGBW -DCOLD_WHITE -DDATA_PIN=2 ${env.build_flags} -DSECOND_SEGMENT_START_INDEX=144 -DSECOND_SEGMENT_DATA_PIN=4 -DSECOND_SEGMENT_REVERSED
+...
+[env:WS281x_RGB]
-build_flags = -DSERIALCOM_SPEED=2000000 -DSECOND_SEGMENT_START_INDEX=145 -DSECOND_SEGMENT_DATA_PIN=5 -DSECOND_SEGMENT_REVERSED
+build_flags = -DNEOPIXEL_RGB -DDATA_PIN=2 ${env.build_flags} -DSECOND_SEGMENT_START_INDEX=144 -DSECOND_SEGMENT_DATA_PIN=4 -DSECOND_SEGMENT_REVERSED
+...
 ```

 # Some benchmark results